Osaka Kintetsu Buffaloes: Franchise history

 The team was founded in 1949 and began play in 1950 in the newly organized NPB.
-Owned by Kinki Nippon Railway Co. (later known as Kintetsu Railway), the franchise was known as the Kintetsu Pearls from 1950-1958, Kintetsu Buffalo from 1959-1961, the Kintetsu Buffaloes from 1962-1998, and the Osaka Kintetsu Buffaloes from 1999-2004.
+Owned by Kinki Nippon Railway Co. (later known as Kintetsu Railway), the franchise was known as the Kintetsu Pearls from 1950 to 1958, Kintetsu Buffalo from 1959 to 1961, the Kintetsu Buffaloes from 1962 to 1998, and the Osaka Kintetsu Buffaloes from 1999 to 2004.
 In 1961, the Buffaloes lost 103 games that year.
 As of 2022, it is NPB's only 100 loss season.

 The Kintetsu Buffalo were among the first Japanese teams to sign American players.
 They signed former major league pitcher Glenn Mickens and catcher Ron Bottler for the 1959 season.
 Mickens had played for the Brooklyn Dodgers in 1953 and Bottler had been a career minor league catcher in the United States.
 Mickens played for five years in Japan, compiling a record of 45–53 with a 2.54 ERA.
 Bottler played for the Buffalo for three seasons, gradually converting from catcher to starting pitcher, where he had more success.

 It took 30 years for the franchise to win its first Pacific League title, in 1979, but it lost the Japan Series to the Hiroshima Toyo Carp 4-games-to-3.
 The Buffaloes made it back to the Japan Series in 1980, but again lost to Hiroshima by the same margin.

 The franchise's most notable player was pitcher Keishi Suzuki, who played for the Buffaloes from 1966 to 1985, compiling a won-loss record of 317–238, a 3.11 ERA, and 3,061 strikeouts.
 He was elected to the Japanese Baseball Hall of Fame in 2002.

 In 1988, the Buffaloes were so close to making the Japan Series, after tying a second game in a double-header against the Lotte Orions.
 In order for Kintetsu to win the pennant, they had to win both games.

 They would make the Japan Series the following year, but just barely, after being .001 winning percentage higher than the second place Orix Braves, but lost to the Giants in the first reverse sweep since the 1958 Japan Series.

-American outfielder Ralph Bryant starred for the Buffaloes from 1988-1995, in the process becoming one of the best left-handed power hitters in Japanese baseball history.
+American outfielder Ralph Bryant starred for the Buffaloes from 1988 to 1995, in the process becoming one of the best left-handed power hitters in Japanese baseball history.
 Bryant had his best season in 1989, where his 49 home runs led the Buffaloes to their third Pacific League championship.
 He won the season MVP award that year, and also tied Sadaharu Oh's career record for hitting three home runs in a game five times.
 Bryant also struck out countless times, and holds the top four spots on the single-season strikeout records in Nippon Professional Baseball.